 Restoring the internal tub, shelves, and parts.
-Depending on the condition, we usually can use a industrial silver coating. $200-$275.
-This is optional if you are not concerned with the internal that much.
+Depending on the condition, we use an industrial silver coating. $200-$275.

 Other common restoration items: Rechrome the front bezel, new locks, new glass, new bottle opener, new kick plate.
 And there is always a miscellaneous part or two that is needed.